 We use this shot when Hannah is overdosing in order to shock and make the audience feel uneasy.
 This shot will be difficult at it is very hard to make it look professional, and not like an accidental bad shot while filming.
 They are also rarely used in film, so it will be hard to imitate good examples of the shot.

-We ideally (and very ambitiously) wanted to include a dolly zoom into our film. dolly zoom is a cinematic technique in which the camera moves closer or further from the subject while simultaneously adjusting the zoom angle to keep the subject the same size in the frame.
+We ideally (and very ambitiously) wanted to include a dolly zoom into our film.
+A dolly zoom is a cinematic technique in which the camera moves closer or further from the subject while simultaneously adjusting the zoom angle to keep the subject the same size in the frame.
 The effect is that the subject appears stationary while the background size changes.
 This is used to create an unnatural effect.
-The effect is quite emotional and is often used to convey sudden realisation, reaction to a dramatic event, etc. A famous example of this shot is used in Jaws
+The effect is quite emotional and is often used to convey sudden realisation, reaction to a dramatic event, etc. A famous example of this shot is used in Jaws.

 We use this shot in our film when Lola walks in and comes to the realisation that she is dead as she sees her dead body.
 This will be difficult as it will be hard to make this look realistic and to ensure that it is continuos, as we must zoom in whilst moving the camera back.